Agriculture industry guide 60 min - Instant certificate

 Agricultural employers have the same legal duties as other sectors:

-1. Risk Assessment - Identify work-at-height tasks that could cause injury
+1. Risk Assessment - Identify abrasive wheel tasks that could cause injury

 3. Training - Provide appropriate Abrasive Wheels Training to workers